Former Portsmouth MP Mike Hancock faces censure for not taking part in vote-rigging inquiry

 The report said another investigation had said others and Mr Hancock ‘had been seen as friends and frequent guests of (the Azerbaijan capital) Baku’ and had ‘defended’ the autocratic country’s record.

-It found Mr Hancock as among the most ‘prominent apologists for Azerbaijan’.
+It found Mr Hancock was among the most ‘prominent apologists for Azerbaijan’.

+Mr Hancock was investigated in the report for speaking to journalists outside a polling station before the election had finished.

 Speaking to The News, Mr Hancock said: ‘All I would say to them if they’ve got any doubts about what I’ve said, just read the speeches I’ve made at the Council of Europe.